-Since the late 1990s much of Iain Biggs’ work flows from a dual involvement with ‘deep mappings’, in which fieldwork plays a central role, and with supervising arts-based interdisciplinary doctoral projects.
-This dual-stranded activity is grounded in an understanding of conversation as based on open, inclusive forms of attentive listening – whether to a person or place.
+Since retiring as Director of the PLaCE Research Centre at UWE, Bristol in 2013, Iain Biggs has continued his involvement in ‘deep mappings’, in which fieldwork plays a central role, alongside site-based studio work, and writing.
+These activities are grounded in an understanding of conversation as based on open, inclusive forms of attentive listening – whether to a person or place.
 Like conversations, he sees deep mappings as based in an openness that doesn’t presume any particular outcome but seeks to respond appropriately to whatever appears.
-The resulting ‘outcomes’ mix image-making, writing various forms of academic and fictive narrative, time-based work, and interactions with various social science practices.
-These mappings may take years and one, begun in 1999, is still ongoing.

-Iain lives in Bristol and County Durham, is an RWA, a Visiting Research Fellow at Bath Spa University, and an Honorary Research Fellow at Duncan of Jordanstone School of Art, University of Dundee.
-Notionally retired, he continues to act as a project mentor, supervise doctoral projects in Wales, Scotland and the Irish Republic, and collaborate in creative research.
+Biggs lives in Bristol.
+He is an RWA, a Visiting Research Fellow at Bath Spa University, and an Honorary Research Fellow at Duncan of Jordanstone School of Art, University of Dundee.
+In addition to his own practices he acts as a project mentor and supervises and examines doctoral projects in the UK and the Irish Republic.

 FIELDWORK Q&A – March 2018